Weekend traffic: I-35W flyover bridge is coming down; three-year closure in store

 Minneapolis

-1. Interstate 94: Closed until 5 a.m.
+1. Interstate 94: Closed from 10 p.m.
+Friday until 5 a.m.
 Monday between Hwy.
 55 and I-35W.
 Hennepin/Lyndale Avenue will also close from Dunwoody Boulevard to Oak Street.
 Nearby, Westbound I-94 ramp to 11th Street also closed.
 Ramps from eastbound I-394 to westbound I-94, and the ramp from northbound Lyndale Avenue to westbound I-94 closed.

-2. Downtown exits on and off I-35W: Northbound ramp to westbound I-94 closed until 5 a.m.
+2. Downtown exits on and off I-35W: Northbound ramp to westbound I-94 closed 10 p.m.
+Friday to 5 a.m.
 Monday.
-Exits to southbound I-35 at 12th Street and 4th Avenue S. also closed.
+Exits to southbound I-35 at 12th Street and 4th Avenue S. also closed..

-3. Franklin Avenue: Bridge is closed over I-35W through at least midsummer.
+3. Franklin Ave:.
+Bridge is closed over I-35W through at least mid summer.

 4. Penn Avenue N.: Three closures related to construction of the C-Line bus rapid transit line are in place: 26th to Lowry avenues, 17th to 21st avenues and 12th to 14th avenues.